-Earn a highest-ever 140,000 bonus points with the IHG Premier credit card
+Earn up to 125,000 bonus points and a reward night with these IHG credit cards - CNN Underscored

 With some other credit cards, you’ll find that the value mostly comes from the sign-up offer.
 But not these cards.
 The IHG credit cards are ones you’ll likely want to hold on to for years to come thanks to their benefits — even for the occasional IHG traveler.

-In the first year alone, with the IHG Premier card, you’ll end up with 140,000 bonus points after you spend $3,000 on purchases in the first three months of account opening — valued at $700 according to The Points Guy — plus a Global Entry or TSA PreCheck reimbursement, which is worth up to another $100.
+If you’re trying to determine which card to apply for, we recommend the IHG Premier card over the IHG Traveler card for most travelers.
+Since the sign-up bonus on the IHG Premier comes with an additional 65,000 points plus a reward night certificate, that’s $525 more in value at IHG properties than the IHG Traveler card — $325 from the difference in bonus points and up to $200 from the reward certificate.

-And starting with the second year, you’ll receive a reward night certificate valued at up to $200 since the certificate works at IHG properties that cost up to 40,000 points per night.
+You’ll also get all the enhanced benefits of the IHG Premier card in addition to the sign-up bonus, plus the same reward night certificate that comes with the sign-up offer on an annual basis, starting with the second year you have the card.
 Add in all of the other benefits of being a card holder — such as your complimentary fourth night and Platinum elite status — and for just an $89 fee, you should find it very easy to come out ahead if you use IHG hotels on any regular basis.

-Finally, those who have the old IHG Rewards Club Select Card (which is no longer available to new applicants) aren’t disqualified from getting the IHG Premier card and bonus offer.
-And if you have both cards, you’re able to reap the benefits of both at the same time and get even greater value from being a card holder.
-Just keep in mind that since this is a Chase credit card, all applicants are subject to Chase’s “5/24” rule, which means if you’ve gotten five or more credit cards from all banks in the past 24 months, Chase will automatically deny your application.
+But after the first year, if you decide you don’t want to pay an annual fee for the card, you can always downgrade to the IHG Traveler and skip the annual fee going forward (though keep in mind that you won’t get a second bonus for downgrading from one card to the other).

-So if you’ve been considering either of these cards, grab them now and score a sweet haul of bonus points to use at IHG hotels around the world — either in the near future or down the line.
+Now, if you don’t spend a lot of time at IHG hotels, it’s likely that neither of these credit cards are right for you, since you won’t be able to take advantage of the best benefits and perks of either of them.
+If that’s the case, check our our guide to the best credit cards to find a card that’s more suitable for your needs.

 Learn more about the IHG Rewards Club Premier Credit Card.